 With virtual primary care visits, patients don’t have to leave home or work to receive quality care, saving them time, money, and energy.
 Lastly, virtual primary care doctor visits mean reduced wait times in offices so patients can get the help they need right away.

-The recent Telehealth Impact Study found that nearly 80% of patients feel virtual health is cost-beneficial.
+The recent Telehealth Impact Study (links to PDF) found that nearly 80% of patients feel virtual health is cost-beneficial.
 And patients aren’t the only ones saving – 61% of providers who responded to the same survey said virtual care decreased their cost of care for patients.

 6 ways virtual care can help reduce employer healthcare costs